M4Yt/uTube/README.md

  *  K, Up = Move selector up
  *  L, Right = Move selector right

-### Native Video
-To view videos in the browser's native player, µTube needs to access the youtube page of this video.
-Since AJAX calls are denied, µTube proxies this information through [videoinfo.php](videoinfo.php).
-Make this file accessible with a PHP server, and link to it in the µTube config.
-This is set to `http://localhost/uTube/videoinfo.php?id=%ID` by default.
-You can secure it with a password if you want.
-Just add `&passwd=PASSWORD` to the URL and update [videoinfo.php](videoinfo.php) accordingly.

 ### Request Policy
 µTube needs to get information from the following domains:
  *  ggpht.com (Channel images)
- *  googlevideo.com (native videos)
+ *  googleapis.com (The YouTube API)
  *  googleusercontent.com (More channel images)
- *  youtube.com (The YouTube API)
+ *  googlevideo.com (Native videos)
  *  youtube-nocookie.com (Embedded videos)
+ *  youtube.com (The old YouTube API)
  *  ytimg.com (Video thumbnails images)

 ### FAQ
  *  What about playlists?

     I have never used YouTube playlists myself, so I have no idea how to implement them in a sensible way.
 Contact me if you want to be the ideas guy.

  *  How do I pronounce the name?